-The Company is a party to a lawsuit that seeks to require an environmental cleanup at a property in Long Island City, New York where the Company formerly operated a rendering plant (referred to as the Site).
-DMJ Associates (DMJ), which holds a mortgage on the Site, has filed suit against the Company, as a former owner of the Site, as well as others including the present tenants and operators of the Site, the owner of an abandoned hazardous waste disposal site adjoining the Site (the Disposal Facility), and companies that disposed of wastes at the Disposal Facility (the Generator Defendants).
+The Company is a party to a lawsuit that seeks to require an environmental cleanup at a property in Long Island City, New York where the Company formerly operated a rendering plant (referred to as the "Site").
+DMJ Associates (DMJ), which holds a mortgage on the Site, has filed suit against the Company, as a former owner of the Site, as well as others including the present tenants and operators of the Site, the owner of an abandoned hazardous waste disposal site adjoining the Site (the "Disposal Facility"), and companies that disposed of wastes at the Disposal Facility (the "Generator Defendants").
 DMJ argues that, inter alia, under federal law it is entitled to relief directed to have the defendants remediate the contamination.
 DMJ seeks both equitable and monetary relief from all defendants for investigation, abatement and remediation of the Site.
-DMJ has not yet provided information sufficient for the Company to ascertain the magnitude or amount of DMJ s total claim nor the Company s alleged share thereof.
+DMJ has not yet provided information sufficient for the Company to ascertain the magnitude or amount of DMJ's claim against the Company.
 As a result, the Company is unable to estimate its potential liability, if any, from this lawsuit.
-The Company does not have information suggesting that it contributed in any material way to any contamination that may exist at the Site.
-The Company is actively defending the suit and is awaiting a decision on a motion on summary judgment regarding the standing of the plaintiff.
+The Company's information suggests that it did not contribute in any material way to any contamination that may exist at the Site.
+The Company is actively defending the suit